User Guides

 1. What is APON?

 APON (Aspectran Parameters Object Notation) is a lightweight data-interchange format for representing structured data.
-It has a structure similar to JSON, but it is characterized by enhanced readability, making it easy for humans to read and write, much like YAML.
+While it has a structure similar to JSON, it is characterized by enhanced readability, making it easy for humans to read and write, much like YAML.

-APON is specifically designed to allow for concise writing of Aspectran framework configuration files and to enable the application to accurately read configuration values.
+APON is specifically designed to simplify the creation of configuration files for the Aspectran framework and to ensure that applications can accurately read configuration values.

 Key Features

-• Excellent Readability: Code is concise and clear because items are separated by newlines instead of commas (,), and quotes can be omitted if the value contains no spaces or special characters.
+• Excellent Readability: Items are separated by newlines instead of commas (,), and quotes can be omitted if the value contains no spaces or special characters, resulting in concise and clear code.

 • Explicit Type Support: You can explicitly specify the data type for a value, ensuring the accuracy and stability of configuration values.